sidebase/nuxt-auth/docs/guide/application-side/session-access.md

 ### `lastRefreshedAt`

-Time at which the session was last refreshed, either `undefined` if no refresh was attempted or a `Date`-object of the time the refresh happened.
+Time at which the session was last refreshed, either `undefined` if no refresh was attempted or a `Date` of the time the refresh happened.

 ### `getCsrfToken`